MinsuKin/42-Quebec/18_FT_IRC/README.md

 ## Project Overview

-A customized IRC(Internet Relay Chat) server IRC is a widely-utilized communication protocol facilitating real-time text messaging among users on a network.
+A customized IRC(Internet Relay Chat) server.
+IRC is a widely-utilized communication protocol facilitating real-time text messaging among users on a network.
 The primary objective of this project is to develop a server capable of handling multiple clients simultaneously, placing a specific emphasis on non-blocking I/O operations.

 ## Project Requirements